leahevy/template-python-project/README.md

 ## Configure

-To configure the template for your project run `./configure.sh` and modify the *README.md* file and change the *./img/template-python-with-setup.png* image.
+To configure the template for your project run `./configure-template.sh`, modify the *README.md* file, and replace the *./img/template-python-with-setup.png* image.

 ## Features